It is the fastest week in media, ladies and gentlemen.

 And you've got what?

-Maybe riots, because I'll tell you what it does look like.
+Because I'll tell you what it does look like.

-You know what the collapse of America as you and I know it looks like?
+You know what the collapse of America, as you and I know it, looks like?

 It looks like the Great Depression.

-It looks like people losing their savings and their pensions and investments, because that's where the government will go to fund itself.
+It looks like people losing their savings and their pensions and investments because that's where the government will go to fund itself.

-The government will take as much private sector cash as They can get their hands on.
+The government will take as much private sector cash as they can get their hands on.

-The collapse, it will look like people who rely on government programs seeing those programs end.
+It looks like people, the collapse, it will look like people who rely on government programs seeing those programs end.

 It eventually will happen.